 Do you ever feel like you want to change, but you just can’t seem to make it happen?
 Often the reason we can’t change is because we’re trying to change in our own strength–and we’re not strong in that area of our lives.

 Romans 12:2 tells us what to do if we want to change: renew our minds.
 There’s just one little problem.
-It’s hard to make ourselves do that!
-That’s because we believe lies.
+It’s hard to make ourselves renew our minds!
+When that happens, we need to renew about the renewing of the mind before we renew our minds.

 Here are 10 lies that keep us from renewing our minds and 10 truths that will make us actually want to renew our minds.